Paul Salamunovich: Career

+Paul Salamunovich rehearses the Los Angeles Master Chorale as assistant conductor in 1975.
+Music Director Roger Wagner is seated at the piano on the right.

 Once he took over the Master Chorale, Salamunovich set out to restore the signature sound that existed for many years before Currie's tenure.
-As many insiders already knew, Salamunovich was more responsible for that sound, having led the chorale in the vast majority of their rehearsals as assistant conductor until his departure in 1977.
+As many insiders already knew, Salamunovich was significantly responsible for that sound, having led the chorale in the vast majority of their rehearsals as assistant conductor until his departure in 1977.
 "I expect to take back your tone about 25 years," Salamunovich told his singers at his first rehearsal as music director.
 "The choir has been top-heavy, very top-heavy.
 I want to get back to a pyramid blend, to the sound of an over-tone choir."

 In later interviews with the Los Angeles Times, his approach was described as follows: